Sheltered Canadian dairy sector skimming global exports, U.S. complains

-WINNIPEG, Manitoba/CHICAGO, June 12 (Reuters) - Canada’s surging exports of protein-rich skim milk powder have angered farmers in the United States, as the sheltered dairy sector in Canada draws the ire of U.S. President Donald Trump for its high tariffs.
+WINNIPEG, Manitoba/CHICAGO (Reuters) - Canada’s sheltered dairy sector has drawn the ire of U.S. President Donald Trump for its high tariffs, but U.S. farmers say it is just as galling that exports have spiked from a country largely closed to importing dairy from other nations.

+Canada controls dairy supplies, prices and imports, and the system has recently become the main target of Trump’s verbal attacks amid talks toward a new trade agreement.

+Even as Canadian politicians have defended the need to protect the industry from outside supplies, Canadian exports of skim milk powder more than tripled to 71,880 tonnes in 2017 from a year earlier, worth C$173 million ($133 million), according to Statistics Canada data.
+Still, Canada accounts for less than 3 percent of global trade, according to research firm Agri-Food Economic Systems.

 Canada cannot expect to have both a protected system and compete globally, U.S. Dairy Export Council Chief Executive Tom Vilsack said in an interview.